Build your perfect Chatham County date night using these readers’ favorite recommendations

 6PM – The Mod

 Order a wood-fired pizza at The Mod, located just south of the courthouse along Sanford Road.
-The menu offers both gluten-free and vegan options, perfect for those with dietary restrictions.
-Sit outside on the patio by the fire pit and listen to live music while people-watching.
+The menu offers both gluten-free and vegan options, perfect for those with dietary restrictions, plus a full menu of cocktails and beer on tap.
+Hang outside on the patio in nice weather to enjoy a conversation or some people-watching by the fire pit.

 8PM – The Other Side

-After your last slice, slide on over to The Other Side, The Mod’s sports bar and entertainment space next door for weekly live entertainment.
-Team up for trivia hosted by Chatham native Jon Spoon on Wednesdays, or play music bingo with DJ Ones on Thursdays.
+After your last slice, slide on over to The Mod’s sports bar and entertainment space next door for weekly live entertainment.
+Gather your friends and make it a tradition with events you won’t want to miss.
 Or challenge your date to a round of pool, pingpong, foosball or cornhole.
 On weekends, there’s plenty of room to cut a rug on the dance floor.

 Tails & Scales